YeeTone/A3-CS109-2023Spring/docs/Readme.md

 2
 ```

 ## Problem ?.
-Tetris Game(Medium, ? points)
+Trivial Tetris Game(Medium, ? points)

 Tetris is a traditional game.
 In this game, tetrominoes will fall from the sky and keep move downward until they touch the bottom of the field or land on a piece that had been placed before it.

+In our trivial version of Tetris, there are several things that you should know:
+* The tetromino will not be rotated.
-Moreover, **if one line is completely filled, the grids in this line will be eliminated.** Also, **if one tetromino exceed the upper bound of the field (touching the bound is acceptable), the game will be ended immediately.**
+* If one line is completely filled, the grids in this line will be eliminated.
+* If one tetromino exceeds the upper bound of the field (touching the bound is acceptable), the game will be ended immediately.

 Below is the 7 types of tetrominoes.

 ![image](https://user-images.githubusercontent.com/75410443/225082858-e90f017c-2377-4a38-95a9-8705d9bfe5b3.png)

-**In our case, the tetromino will not be rotated.**

 ### Input Format

 First line gives the width $w$ and height $h$ of the field.